Lone Scherfig: 1980s–1990s: beginnings

-2000s: International breakthrough, Italian for Beginners
+2000s: Italian for Beginners

 Scherfig made her international breakthrough with the film Italian for Beginners (2000), which was critically acclaimed and won several awards, including the Jury Grand Prix Silver Bear award at the Berlin International Film Festival.
 Hailed as a feel-good movie, the film is preoccupied with themes of hope, happiness, and choice.
 It is credited as the most profitable Scandinavian film to date.

-Following the creative constraints of the Dogme 95 movement, Scherfig set the film almost entirely on location within a small space, used sound found only at the source, and shot on video.
+Following the creative constraints of the Dogme 95 movement, Scherfig set the film almost entirely on location within a small space, used sound found only at the source, and shot it on video.
 The film involves several characters and their various romantic or other interactions that unfold across this limited setting.
 As opposed to many other Dogme 95 films, Scherfig's is rather upbeat and comedic.
 It has been noted for its rather amusing tone.

 Following Italian for Beginners, Scherfig made the deadpan comedy Wilbur Wants to Kill Himself, released in 2002.
 This film, not considered a part of the Dogme 95 canon, is a touching movie centered on a suicidal man who is constantly saved and cared for by his brother.
 Noted by critics to be a surprisingly lighthearted affair, the movie was praised for Scherfig's ability to craft deep and interesting characters.
 Critic A.O.
 Scott mused that the film's tone "ranges from stoic to diffident to quizzical, at least on the surface.
 But there is an undercurrent of deep and complicated feeling beneath the Scottish reserve; it is signalled by the music, and by Ms. Scherfig's exquisite sense of nuance."
 Scherfig worked closely with the prolific writer Anders Thomas Jensen in developing a screenplay for this film.
 She aligned her work with the production companies Sigma Films and Zentropa.
 Although well received, Wilbur was not as commercially successful as Italian for Beginners.
 It served as a catalyst for her Dogme 95 related project called the Advance Party, in which both Scherfig and Jensen helped write characters for Lars Von Trier.

 Scherfig followed this by writing and directing another character-focused film: Just Like Home, released in 2007.
-In this comedic endeavour, set in a little town, several characters unite to discover who could be causing commotion in the streets at night.
+In this comedic endeavour, set in a little town, several characters unite to discover who could be causing a commotion in the streets at night.
 The movie explores the various residents of the town and their interactions with each other.
 Claiming constraints related to the Dogme 95, Scherfig said that the film was written piece by piece every day that it was shot.
 She has said the story is "about trust...the fundamental belief that people you hardly know will want the best for you."
 While receiving little commercial or critical spotlight, the film served as a bridge between Scherfig's earlier experiments and her more American successes.